My Parallel Travel Packing List to Nepal and India

 How we perceive risk defines who we are.

 Back in the day, before being colonised, the peoples of the Malay archipelago were mostly voyagers.
 Granted, this was more applicable for the men than the women, due to the hazardous realities of those times.
-Nonetheless, having supplied the first woman admiral of the world, it cannot be said that there is a difference in spirit.
+Nonetheless, having supplied the first woman admiral of the world, it cannot be said that there is a difference in spirit between Nusantara men and women.

-Oftentimes something feels far too risky simply because we’ve not done it, and don’t know anyone who has.
+Oftentimes something feels far too risky simply because we’ve not done it before, and don’t know anyone who has.
 Or we are fooled by biases about places and people that make us trust them less than others, even for pretty much the same circumstances.
+We distrust first, until there’s evidence to say otherwise.
+There are probably good survival reasons for this norm to become the dominant one in many places.

 You could look at the sea and fear drowning and say, the sea is too dangerous – never approach it.
 Sure, that works too.

-Or you could understand the sea, learn to sail on it – and dive into it.
+Or you could understand the sea, learn to sail on it – even dive into it.
 And the world expands to the horizon.

 A voyager nation exists because long ago, they had chosen the latter.

-Travelling inherently involves possibly having to do new things.
-On the fly.
+Travelling inherently involves having to do new things, on the fly.

 How much negativity and confusion has been bred from such false pretensions!